 - Business Rules & Process Document (Trade-External) Ace Entry Summary (Version 9.25 Sections 1 - 12) July 2018)

 Examinees may use any written reference material; however, use of any electronic device during the exam (e.g., laptop, iPad / Nook / Kindle, smart phone, personal digital assistant, smart watch, etc.) is strictly prohibited.

 Examinees are required to bring their own writing instrument, and scrap paper if needed as they will not be supplied.

 Cell phones, laptops, pagers, smart watches and other communication devices may not be used inside the examination room.

-Applicants caught cheating will be removed from the exam and be disqualified.
+Any applicant caught cheating will be removed from the exam.